Simon’s Seat, Bolton Abbey

 Bolton Abbey Estate Walks have clear route descriptions on the Bolton Abbey Website.
 There are also downloadable maps available from there.
 This description supplements that.
 We always recommend that you take a map and GPS with you, but this is even more important on the long walks!
 Good Lord, imagine if you had to turn back at do a section again!
 The horror….. the inevitable WHINGEING!

 Turn left onto the road, then soon there is a gate in the wall to your right.
-Go through this and head diagonally across the grassy field, onto a stone track and towards a metal gate.
+Go through this and head diagonally leftwards across the grassy field, onto a stone track and towards a metal gate.

 Go through this (there are often cows grazing here) and upwards along the track.
 It will take you past a pond on your right.
 Soon after this on your left (there is a bench at the top) there is a path that heads steeply down towards the spectacular waterfall on Posforth Gill.
+You can opt to take a detour to the waterfall at this point, or you can continue along the path you are on until you reach a wooden footbridge across the beck.

-Cross the footbridge to the other side, and turn right.
-Shortly after crossing, there is a little path that shoots down to the right.
-This will get you to the edge of the waterfall for a closer look.
-Then head back to the main path and head up the little path which climbs the side of the waterfall, keeping the falls to your right.
-The path continues to follow the beck upstream.
-You will pass a footbridge to your right (don’t cross it, it’ll take you back where you came from) then the path rises leftwards towards the entrance of the large plantation (coincidentally, a top place to find pine cones and sticks!)
+The path up the side of the waterfall continues to follow the beck upstream.
+You will pass a wooden footbridge to your right (don’t cross it, it’ll take you back where you came from) then the path rises leftwards towards the entrance of the large plantation (coincidentally, a top place to find pine cones and sticks!)

 Continue upwards on the wide moorland track.
 As you climb, you may notice a rocky outcrop to your right on Barden Fell.
-These are the Rocking Stones, and we took a little detour to go check out their climbability.
+These are the Rocking Stones, and we took a little detour to go check out their climb-ability.
 They were given a thumbs up from the kids!

 This will take you gradually downwards towards another plantation with mega views across the Dales to your right and ahead.

 Thank the LORD, in warmer months, there is usually an ice cream van here, which will probably give you just enough ice cream energy to get you all the way back through the Bolton Abbey Estate!
-The River Wharfe near Barden Bridge will offer you some lovely paddling spots too!

-Last walked April 2021
+Last walked March 2026

 ⭐ We hope you enjoy our walks, but please exercise common sense as routes can change with the weather conditions and seasons!
 The routes have been walked by our own two feet, but you know your own limits.
 Always take a back-up map, don’t rely on GPS alone, wear appropriate clothing for the weather and take adequate snacks and refreshments with you (although as a parent, I know you already know that bit!)